What is Anxiety?

 Some of the signs of anxiety indicating our internal alarm system is activated include:

-- Excessive worry and racing thoughts; difficulties quieting your mind
+- Excessive worry and racing thoughts; difficulty quieting your mind

 - Restlessness, difficulty relaxing, a constant sense of dread and doom